 • Makes your home more comfortable

-The best type of floor insulation for your home will depend on the type of flooring that you have.
+The best type of insulation for your home will depend on the type of flooring that you have.
 Only the ground floor typically needs to be insulated, and it could cost €5,500 to have the work carried out.

 Many homes have a ground floor made of solid concrete, which can be insulated if it needs to be replaced.
 Solid concrete can also have rigid insulation laid on top.